 With the rising threat of climate change, industries worldwide are looking for ways to become more environmentally friendly.

-As electricity is a secondary energy source, it leaves us with many options.
+As electricity is a secondary energy source, it leaves many options.

 Though we are still using fossil fuels to produce a significant amount of electricity, renewable sources create just as much.
 In the third quarter of 2019, 39% of electricity in the UK came from coal, oil and gas, but another 40% came from renewable sources.
 20% came from wind, 12% from biomass and 6% from solar.
 (Source: Carbon Brief)